dengitb/OPA-Policy-for-S3/README.md

 # Logging and Monitoring:
     .
 Integrate OPA with logging tools to monitor policy enforcement and capture access logs.
-    .Use AWS CloudTrail to track IAM role activities and validate against OPA logs.
+    .
+Use AWS CloudTrail to track IAM role activities and validate against OPA logs.